beerygaz/ha-bp-Fibaro-FGWCEU-201/README.md

-# Z-Wave - Vesternet Wall Controller 4-Button Blueprint for Home Assistant
+# Z-Wave - Fibaro FGWCEU-201 Walli Controller Blueprint for Home Assistant

-A blueprint to quickly assign the Scene buttons on the Vesternet Z-Wave Wall Controller (4 Button version)
+A blueprint to quickly assign the Scene buttons on the Fibaro Walli Controller

 This device has 4 keys and supports the following inputs:
+* Up 1/2/3 Press
-* Pressed
+* Down 1/2/3 Press
-* Held Down
+* Up/Down Held Down
-* Released
+* Up/Down Released

 Add this Blueprint to your Home Assistant automatically.